 Scaling Product Management in an Agile World with Atlassian Jira Align

-In a previous post, we introduced you to Jira Align — formerly known as AgileCraft — the newest addition to the Atlassian suite of solutions.
+In a previous post, we introduced you to Jira Align, the enterprise agile planning and portfolio management tool in the Atlassian suite of solutions.
 We’re extremely excited about this powerful tool and its seamless integration with Jira and other applications so many of our clients rely on.
 So, we’re diving a bit deeper into Jira Align with a series of four articles focused on some of the key user roles:

 In each case, we’ll explore the day-to-day challenges these individuals often face during their enterprise agile journey, and how Jira Align provides satisfactory solutions to those problems.